A Flexible Process

 - Model Arbitration Clauses

 - Notice of Arbitration (Downloadable PDF)

 Where the parties do not agree that the ADR Chambers Arbitration Rules apply, the services of a Registrar, who is a lawyer, are nonetheless available to help the parties select the arbitrator(s), finalize the Agreement to Arbitrate and Terms of Appointment, and schedule the pre-arbitration conferences.

 ADR Chambers offers clients access to its simple audio or video conference system to conduct hearings and to present witnesses.
 There are no additional fees to use the system.
 Parties need not be tech savvy to use the system; they just require a computer, smartphone or tablet and a web camera.
-Our Technical Coordinators provide clients with easy-to-follow instructions and are available prior to and during arbitrations.

 For a free demonstration of the ADR Chambers online system, please contact us.